University of Notre Dame: Libraries

-The university's library system is divided between the main library, the 14-story Theodore M. Hesburgh Library, and each of the colleges and schools.
+The university's library system is divided among the main 14-story Theodore M. Hesburgh Library, and each of the colleges and schools.
 The Hesburgh Library, completed in 1963, is the third building to house the main collection.
-The Word of Life mural by Millard Sheets, popularly known as "Touchdown Jesus" because of its proximity to Notre Dame Stadium and Jesus' arms appearing to make the signal for a touchdown adorns the front of the library.
+The Word of Life mural by Millard Sheets, popularly known as "Touchdown Jesus" because of its proximity to Notre Dame Stadium and Jesus' arms appearing to make the signal for a touchdown, adorns the front of the library.

-The library system also includes branch libraries for Architecture, Chemistry and Physics, Engineering, Law, and Mathematics and information centers in the Mendoza College of Business, the Kellogg Institute for International Studies, the Joan B. Kroc Institute for International Peace Studies, and a slide library in O'Shaughnessy Hall.
+The library system also includes branch libraries for Architecture, Chemistry and Physics, Engineering, Law, Music, and Mathematics and information centers in the Mendoza College of Business, the Kellogg Institute for International Studies, the Joan B. Kroc Institute for International Peace Studies, and a slide library in O'Shaughnessy Hall.
 A theology library, opened in the fall of 2015 on the first floor of Stanford Hall, is the first branch of the library system to be housed in a dorm room.
 With over three million volumes, the library system was the single largest university library in the world at the time of completion.
 It remains one of the hundred largest libraries in the country.

 Admissions

-Admission to Notre Dame is highly competitive; the fall 2022 incoming class admitted 3,420 from a pool of 26,509 applicants for 12.9 percent acceptance rate.
-The academic profile of the enrolled class continues to rate among the top 10 to 15 in the nation for national research universities.
-In the class of 2020, 48 percent were in the top one percent of their high school, and 94 percent were in the top 10 percent.
-The median SAT score was 1500 and the median ACT score was 34.
+The fall 2024 incoming class admitted 3,324 from a pool of 29,943 applicants for 11.1 percent acceptance rate.
 The university practices a non-restrictive early action policy that allows admitted students to consider admission to Notre Dame and any other colleges that accepted them.
 This process admitted 1,675 of the 9,683 (17 percent) who requested it.
+Admission is need-blind for domestic applicants.
 Admitted students came from 1,311 high schools; the average student traveled over 750 mi to Notre Dame.
 While all entering students begin in the College of the First Year of Studies, 26 percent have indicated they plan to study in the liberal arts or social sciences, 21 percent in engineering, 26 percent in business, 24 percent in science, and 3 percent in architecture.

 Tuition

 Tuition for full-time students at the University of Notre Dame in 2023 is $62,693 a year.
 Room and board is estimated to be an additional $17,378 a year for students who live in campus housing.
 Notre Dame is a private university, so it offers the same tuition for in-state and out-of-state students.